Stevevelez/NLP_project/README.md

 ## Chapter 3: Data Gathering

-The Data Gathering process was done through Webscrapping on Lambton College's Google reviews.
+The Data Gathering process was done through Web Scrapping on Lambton College's Google reviews.
 The data collected was later copied into a CSV file,  resulting in three columns and one-hundred twenty-eight rows.
 The column names are listed below:

 **Name:** Name of the person who writes the review. <br>
 **Comment:** Review <br>